-This workshop will familiarize participants with the compositional elements of photography.
-It will introduce them to the key design elements, terms and basic functions of photography and digital cameras.
-In addition, media literacy and critical thinking skills will be imparted to the participants.
+This workshop will familiarize participants with compositional elements of photography.
+It will introduce them to the key terms and basic functions of digital cameras.
+In addition, media literacy and critical thinking skills will be introduced.

 PART A - Personal Introduction (20 minutes)